jakepalmer/TI-HBA-actigraphy/README.md

 #### Mac

-* Open a new terminal window and change directory to the downloaded TI-HBA-actigraphy directory
+* Open a new terminal window and change directory to the downloaded TI-HBA-actigraphy directory, e.g.:

+  `cd /path/to/TI-HBA-actigraphy`

 * Start the docker container by typing:

   `python start_session.py`